Credit Cards - What You Need To Know - Training Manual

 With all this identity theft, is it a good idea to get the credit monitoring service that my credit card company sells for $79 per year?

 You can use a monitoring service or save the money by checking your credit report yourself.
 Credit monitoring companies charge a yearly fee to check your credit report—usually at only one of the three major credit reporting agencies.
 The company will alert you if certain information in your report changes—such as reviews by potential creditors or when new accounts are opened.
 You can find out the same information by ordering free copies of your credit report each year from the big three credit reporting bureaus.
-Stagger your orders and get one of the free reports every four months.
+Consider staggering your orders and getting one of the free reports every four months.
 Call Annual Credit Report at 877-322-8228 or get your report online at www.annualcreditreport.com.

 My card company sells a fraud protection plan for $49 per year.
 Doesn't existing law protect cardholders from liability for fraudulent charges?